RistoBIn/international-website/src/pages/about/vision-strategy.md

         Partnership with international leading partners and players ensures global access.

-secondaryCenteredImageSection:
+quinarySplitSection:
   featuredimage: /img/CompletedMasterTheses.png

-quinarySplitSection:
-  left:
-    content: >-
+  left: >-
     ### We’ve established a creative and hardworking team

     Our management team has many years of relevant experience.
 We are built on four years of experience and innovation - SEALAB is much more than a start-up.
 Key people who have developed global businesses previously are in place.
 Partnership with International leading partners and players ensures global access.
 ISO 14001: 2015 and 9001: 2015 have been implemented.
 ---